-Proactive problem-solving tries to anticipate issues and institute preventative measures.
+Proactive problem-solving tries to anticipate issues and institute preventative measures, even in unexpected circumstances.
 Reactive problem-solving deals with unanticipated issues, instituting remedial and preventative measures.

 Aligned with the effective Contracts Manager's adaptability and supported by critical thinking and creativity, a problem-solving mindset is necessary for dealing effectively with the unexpected, often with incomplete knowledge.

 For quite a while now, the push has been on across the board to do more with the same or less.

 People who are naturally inclined to just get on with the job, are organised and adaptable, are well-placed to deliver against the more stringent targets.

 For the effective Contracts Manager, being internally motivated and comfortable with autonomy is vital.

 Critical Knowledge for Effective Contract Management